Updated October 15, 2019.

 11. Insurance (12 months): $10,000 to $15,000

 - You must obtain and maintain certain types and amounts of insurance coverage.
 Insurance costs depend on policy limits, types of policies, nature and value of physical assets, gross sales, number of employees, square footage, location, business contents, and other factors affecting risk exposure.
 The estimate contemplates insurance costs for 12 months.

-- This estimates the cost for your Managing Owner (or Operations Partner, as applicable), Lead Manager, and Shop key-holding supervisory employees to attend the initial franchise training program.
+- This estimates the cost for your Managing Owner (or Head of Operations, as applicable), General Manager, and Shop key-holding supervisory employees to attend the initial franchise training program.
 Although the franchisor does not charge tuition, you must pay all attendance costs, which depend on how many people attend training, their point of origin, method of travel, class of accommodations, and living expenses (food, transportation, etc.).

 13. Professional Fees: $2,000 to $5,000